hackclub/hackclub/workshops/python_data_viz/README.md

 *If you are having any issues make sure to check your top right corner to check if the "kernel" is on and is set to Python 3* **![No Kernel Error](https://cloud-bej0gbbkn.vercel.app/0image_from_ios.jpg)**

-# If you are having any issues try copying the example code!

 **All Example Code:**